-Check in after 3 to 6 months to see how you’re responding to your therapy.
-You may need to adjust your Narval CC to ensure it continually offers the optimal balance between treatment efficacy and comfort.
-Then, have yearly check-ups just as you do with other healthcare providers.
+Have a check up with your dentist after 3 to 6 months to ensure your Narval is fitting well and providing the optimal balance between treatment efficacy and comfort.
+After that, have yearly check-ups just as you do with other healthcare providers.

 Why should I choose a Narval appliance?

 Narval is a clinically proven, non-invasive therapy for chronic, loud and bothersome snoring.
 It’s custom-made to fit precisely in your mouth using advanced CAD/CAM technology.
 It’s small, discreet and easy to use (including on holiday).
 You can talk, drink and open your mouth naturally when you wear it.
 It’s made of a composite material with zero metal, latex and bisphenol A to minimise the risk of allergies.
 And it’s extremely strong, so you can wear it even if you grind your teeth when you sleep.

 - Vecchierini MF & al. A custom-made mandibular repositioning device for obstructive sleep apnoea-hypopnoea syndrome: the ORCADES study.
 Sleep Med.
 2016 Mar;19:131-40. doi: 10.1016.